Ballyshannon: History

 The Enniskillen and Bundoran Railway (E&BR) opened in 1868 and had a station at Ballyshannon.
 The Great Northern Railway (GNR) operated the E&BR line from 1876 and absorbed the company in 1896.
 The partition of Ireland in 1922 turned the boundary with County Fermanagh into an international frontier.
 Henceforth Ballyshannon's only railway link with the rest of the Irish Free State was via Northern Ireland, and as such was subject to delays for customs inspections.
 The Government of Northern Ireland closed much of the GNR network on its side of the border in 1957, including the E&BR as far as the border.
-This gave the Republic no practical alternative but to allow the closure of the line through Ballyshannon between the border and Bundoran.
-Thereafter the nearest railheads for Ballyshannon were Sligo in the Republic and Omagh in Northern Ireland, until in 1965 the Ulster Transport Authority closed the line through Omagh as well.
+This gave the Republic of Ireland no practical alternative but to allow the closure of the line through Ballyshannon between the border and Bundoran.
+Thereafter, the nearest railheads for Ballyshannon were Sligo in the Republic of Ireland and Omagh in Northern Ireland, until in 1965 the Ulster Transport Authority closed the line through Omagh as well.

 A hydroelectric power station was built in the town in the 1950s.
-The project, or 'Scheme' as it was then referred to, brought engineers, electricians, and specialists in hydroelectricity from many parts of the country and abroad to the town, which experienced a boom during the decade-long construction period.
+The project or "scheme" brought engineers, electricians, and specialists in hydroelectricity from many parts of the country and abroad to the town, which experienced a "boom" during the decade-long construction period.
 The scheme involved building a dam upriver from the town and digging out a deep channel or tailrace to lower the riverbed through the town to increase the head of water at the dam to drive the turbines.
 The new plant was named Cathaleen's Fall hydroelectric power station.
 Before the station was built, the river was wide, and the water level much higher than it is today.
 A long bridge spanned from the northern shore to the 'port' on the southern bank.
 The waters spilled over a number of waterfalls, among them Assaroe Falls, before meandering out to sea.
 Today, however, the river runs through a narrow channel, far below the level of either bank and a narrower single arch bridge has replaced the old one.
-The newly built Ballyshannon – Bundoran bypass has added a new, more modern bridge over the river.
+The newly built Ballyshannon–Bundoran bypass has added a new, more modern bridge over the river.
 A pedestrian bridge was also constructed to mark the millennium.

-During the Second World War the British and Irish governments quietly reached an agreement to create an air corridor between nearby Belleek and Ballyshannon, the "Donegal Corridor", which was used by British Royal Air Force flights from Northern Ireland into the Atlantic Ocean.
+During the Second World War, the British and Irish governments quietly reached an agreement to create an air corridor between nearby Belleek and Ballyshannon, the "Donegal Corridor", which was used by British Royal Air Force flights from Northern Ireland into the Atlantic Ocean.
 This was used by the aircraft which located the German battleship Bismarck.